 As a member you gain access to privileged information, to professional opportunities, and to special pricing (including a 10% discount on all events, including our renowned Conference/Summits and residential short courses).
 First Fridays will remain open to all, but if there is an appetite from members, we will organise special events and gatherings.
 It’s up to you, really, to tell us what you’d like and how best we can galvanise and support this community of artists and thinkers who have dedicated their work to the natural world and the environment.

 RENEWABLE ENERGY CAN BE BEAUTIFUL

 CCANW’s current exhibition at the Innovation Centre, University of Exeter continues from Monday to Friday until 28 April and features the work of the Land Art Generator Initiative whose collaboration with ecoartscotland was awarded the 2016 Nick Reeves Award.
 The Award is made annually by the Chartered Institution of Water and Environmental Management (CIWEM) in association with CCANW.
-Read more in the February 2017 of ‘The Environment’ CIWEM’s magazine (pp 22-23).
+Read the article published in the February 2017 of ‘The Environment’ CIWEM’s magazine.

 The Innovation Centre is open from 0900 to 1700 on weekdays.

 Visit our shop for work for sale from previous exhibitions.

 We have an exciting group of projects in various stages of planning.
 These include the 2018 Global Nomadic Art Project UK, and in 2019 celebrations of the Forestry Commission’s Centenary.